01Ask for a Better Deal

 Change the frequency of your paper.
 You can save yourself some cash by purchasing a weekend or Sunday-only subscription.
 This might be the best option for you if you do not have time to read the paper during the week, or you are only interested in content that comes in the weekend paper.
 This may save you from a pile-up of unread papers in your recycle bin, too.

 05Get an Online Subscription

 Trade in your paper subscription for an electronic subscription.
 You'll get the same news stories at a fraction of the cost and without the daily trek to the curb.
 The news organization saves on newsprint and physical production, passing along the some of the savings to the customers.

 Some newspapers allow you to read the newspaper's top stories for free via the news app.
 You may not get the entire newspaper, but you can get the most popular articles.
 Other papers have a cap for how many free articles you can read from the paper in a month.

 Before you jump on a subscription offer, check out a newspaper discount subscription service, which can save you in subscription rates.
 Check to see if they have a better deal.
 They might, and for the few minutes it takes, it can be worth a look.

 Quick Tips for Potential Savings

 If reading the paper is your usual morning habit, and if the money pages are one of your favorite sections, then think about putting the two together—save money on your newspapers, too.

 If you purchase your papers at the local newsstand, then you are paying top price for that newspaper every day.
 A subscription is a great way to go.
-And, if you already have a subscription, did you know that your neighbor could be paying half what you are paying for the newspaper.
+And, if you already have a subscription, you still may be paying too much for the daily paper.